rtmath/romannumerals2/README.md

-- define each roman numeral's numeric value
+* verify user input is a number and within appropriate range
-- values from each roman numeral are added
+* range is between 0 and 3,999
-- if there would be three or more of the same symbol in a row, subtraction is used instead
+* define each roman numeral's numeric value
-- ones, tens, hundreds and thousands must be seperate
+* values from each roman numeral are added
-- cannot count higher than 3,999
+* ones, tens, hundreds and thousands must be separate

 Input = Output
-IX = 9
+9 = IX
-XIII =  13
+13 = XIII
-XCIV = 94
+94 = XCIV
-LXXXIV = 84
+84 = LXXXIV
-XLIV = 44
+44 = XLIV